University of Wisconsin–Stevens Point at Marshfield: School

 UWSP at Marshfield offers a general education associate degree and a Bachelor in Applied Arts and Sciences (BAAS) degree.
 After beginning studies at UWSP at Marshfield, students may transfer to the main UWSP campus, other UW System institutions, or colleges and universities throughout the country to complete their bachelor's degrees, or complete the BAAS at UWSP at Marshfield.

-The campus currently enrolls 283 students (2023).
-As of 2019, Michelle Boernke is the campus executive.
+The campus enrolled 91 full-time equivalent students in Fall of 2025, down from 446 in 2012.
+(2025).
+As of 2026, Anthony Andrews is the campus executive.

 Campus

 The campus, west of downtown Marshfield, Wisconsin, includes a 114 acre arboretum, a 340-seat theater, an arts center and specialist science accommodation.
 The campus underwent a $5.1 million expansion and remodeling project in 1998.

+Wood County and the City of Marshfield, owners of the land and buildings on the campus, each contributed $1 million towards the Roehl STEM Center, which opened in 2018.